 Choosing Your Tool

 Now, you need something with which to trim your dog’s nails.
 Some people prefer clippers, while others use grinders.
 Clippers come in two different styles: scissors and guillotine.
 The latter has a hole for your dog’s nails to stick through before it is clipped by squeezing the handle.
 Alternatively, you may prefer a grinder for additional control.
 While many people like using a grinder, some dogs are freaked out by the buzzing noise that they make, so this is worth bearing in mind.
 It may take a bit of experimentation before you work out which tool you prefer – and the one that makes your pooch feel comfortable as well.
+Check out our guides on dog nail clippers and dog grooming tables for more info.

 - Allow your dog to inspect the clippers